parkhub/aws-api-gateway/README.md

 You can configure the component to either create a new REST API from scratch, or extend an existing one.

 #### Creating REST APIs
 You can create new REST APIs by specifying the endpoints you'd like to create, and optionally passing a name and description for your new REST API.
+You may also choose between a lambda proxy or http proxy integration by using the function or proxyURI field respectively.
+The function field will override the proxyURI field.

 ```yml
 # serverless.yml